simnibs/example-dataset/README.md

-# example-dataset
+# SimNIBS Example Dataset

-Example Dataset for SimNIBS
+We are currentlty only using the Releases Feature